 - To shred the pork, I break it into 2-3 large chunks with a butter knife.

-What if the pork loin is not tender after cooking time?
+What if the pork roast is not tender after cooking time?

-If after your pork has cooked and pressure has been NATURALLY released, the pork loin will not easily shred for you, don’t panic.
+If after your pork has cooked and pressure has been NATURALLY released, and your pork roast will not easily shred for you, don’t panic.
 This can easily happen with a leaner cut of meat like pork loin if you don’t cut into smaller chunks before cooking.

 - Set the pressure to high and cook for an additional 10 minutes and let pressure release naturally again.
 Your meat should be perfect at this point!